 Keep up to date with our coronavirus response.

-We're continuing to provide gold-standard teaching via our virtual learning environment.
-Whether you're a returning or new student, find out about the changes to our campuses, our approach to online learning and what to do if you develop coronavirus symptoms, below.
+We're continuing to provide gold-standard teaching via our blended learning environment.
+Whether you're a returning or new student, find out about the changes to our campuses, our approach to blended learning and what to do if you develop coronavirus symptoms, below.

 Find out about the procedures we’ve put in place to ensure that you can navigate our campuses safely.

 Whether you're a member of staff or a student, if you develop coronavirus symptoms contact our Rapid Response Team immediately.